JHarrisJoshua/CS361-microservice/README.md

 # CS361-microservice
-A microservice for web-scraping table information from webpages.
+A microservice for web-scraping table information from webpages for group partner's individual project.